This page provides information on various training resources for Wisconsin EMS services.

-- High School EMT Education Program (PDF, 218 KB)
+- High School EMT Education Program (PDF)

-- High Visibility Garment Webinar
+- High Visibility Clothing

-- How to Succeed in Securing Grants: An Overview.
-Boris Frank, Executive Director of the Henry Vilas Park Zoological Society in Madison, speaks on securing grants and other funding, based on over 25 years of working with non-profits in Wisconsin and around the world.
+- How to Succeed in Securing Grants: An Overview, Boris Frank, Executive Director of the Henry Vilas Park Zoological Society in Madison, speaks on securing grants and other funding, based on over 25 years of working with non-profits in Wisconsin and around the world.
 (8/26/2009; Clinic-EMS-Hospital; 4 hours, 24 minutes)

 - Other Federal Emergency Management Agency Courses

-- Radiological Training (PDF, 2.3 MB)
+- Radiological Training (PDF)

-- EMS Refresher Training Templates for 2012-2014 (Word fillable)
+- EMS Refresher Training Templates

 - Training Permits